A Complete Suite of Concierge Care

 Natalie moved on to pursue a position in outpatient nutrition counseling with Proactive Health under Atrium Health, where she provided nutrition services to patients for weight management, diabetes, hyperlipidemia, hypertension, and food allergies/intolerances.
 During this time, she also worked part-time for Nutrition HealthWorks, counseling clients seeking professional guidance with weight management, chronic disease, sports nutrition, and overall health and wellness.

-Natalie currently works as the Wellness Manager with Eurest in the Charlotte district where she implements wellness programs and initiatives, including menu and recipe development, nutrient analysis, sector-specific program launches, health fairs, lunch and learns, and client meetings among many other things.
+Natalie decided to leave patient care to explore the world of corporate wellness working as the Wellness Manager with Eurest in the Charlotte district where she implemented wellness programs and initiatives, including menu and recipe development, nutrient analysis, sector-specific program launches, health fairs, lunch and learns, and client meetings among many other things.

-Natalie is passionate about helping clients feel their best while developing a healthy relationship with food, nourishing both the body and soul.
+Natalie quickly realized that patient care is where her passion lies, and is now building up her own private practice at Healing Arts Medical, a local integrative medicine practice.
+She is committed to helping clients feel their best while developing a healthy relationship with food, nourishing both the body and soul.
 She stands by the belief that there are no food rules, and uses a non-diet approach with mindful eating techniques as the basis of her practice.

-Outside of work, Natalie stays active in the community serving on the board of the Charlotte Dietetic Association.
+Outside of work, Natalie stays active in the community as a member of the Charlotte Dietetic Association.
 In her free time, she enjoys exercising and being outdoors, trying out new recipes in the kitchen, cheering on Clemson football, and exploring all that Charlotte has to offer.

 Michelle Sigmon is a health and wellness professional with over 25 years of experience.
 She has designed and implemented exercise, nutrition and health programs for individuals, small groups and companies.
 As an Exercise Physiologist, she will meet with you to determine how to make you a healthier person with a Personalized Fitness Assessment.